 The Importance of Origin and Cause for Vehicle Fires

-Vehicles accounted for 15% of scenes local fire departments responded to in 2021, according to the National Fire Protection Association (NFPA).
-They also caused around $2 billion in direct property damage, a number that highlights the importance of accurate claim settlements.
+Vehicles accounted for 16% of total reported fire incidents from 2018–2022, according to the most recent study from the National Fire Protection Association (NFPA).
+They also caused around $2.8 billion in direct property damage, a number that highlights the importance of accurate claim settlements.
 Just as it does with a structural fire, an origin and cause investigation on a vehicle can help adjusters determine whether the damage is covered by the policy.
-Here’s why an unbiased determination is so important to vehicle fires and what you can do to maintain the evidence’s integrity.
+Here’s why unbiased determinations are so important for vehicle fire claims, and what you can do to maintain evidence integrity.

 Vehicle fires account for about 15% of scenes fire departments respond to annually, and the damage they cause may be costly.